canonical/ubuntu-pro-client/dev-docs/howtoguides/how_to_release_a_new_version_of_ua.md

 4. Server Team Review and Pre-SRU Review

     a.
 Ask the assigned ubuntu-advantage-tools reviewer/sponsor from Server team for a review of your MPs.
 If you don't know who that is, ask in ~Server.
-Include a link to the MP and to the SRU bug in ubuntu/devel.
+Include a link to the ubuntu/devel MP and to the SRU bug.

     b.
 If they request changes, create a PR into the release branch on GitHub and ask Pro Client team for review.
 After that is merged, cherry-pick the commit into your `upload-<this-version>-<devel-release>` branch and push to launchpad.
 Then notify the Server Team member that you have addressed their requests.
       * Some issues may just be filed for addressing in the future if they are not urgent or pertinent to this release.